Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Observations and Sample Selection

-This analysis is based on the first four NIRCam pointings from the Early Release Science (ERS) Program CEERS (PI: Finkelstein; PID: 1345; see Finkelstein et al., in prep.).
-These images include exposure sets of short- and long-wavelength filters: F115W+F277W, F115W+F356W, F150W+F410M, and F200W+F444W.
+This analysis is based on the first four NIRCam pointings from the Early Release Science (ERS) Program CEERS (PI: Finkelstein; PID: 1345; see \citealt{Finkelstein2022}).
+These images include exposure sets of short and long-wavelength filters: F115W+F277W, F115W+F356W, F150W+F410M, and F200W+F444W.
 The typical integration time for each filter set is 0.8 hr.
 Hence, the F115W images obtained double the exposure time compared to the remaining filters.

 The data were retrieved from the MAST archive and were then WCS-matched and combined using the publicly available \texttt{grizli}\footnote{\url{https://github.com/gbrammer/grizli/}} pipeline.
-Most notably, the images are aligned to the Gaia DR3 catalogs.
+Most notably, the images are aligned with the Gaia DR3 catalogues.
 For details on the reduction, we refer the reader to Brammer et al., in prep.
 In the following, we work with images at 40mas pixel scale.

-The 5$\sigma$ depth of the new JWST data are measured in small circular apertures of 0\farcs32 diameter.
-They range from 28.1 mag in the medium band filter F410M to 28.9 mag in the wide filters at $2-3.5\,\mu$m (see also Table 1 in \citealt{Naidu22}).
+The 5$\sigma$ depths are measured in circular apertures of 0\farcs48 diameter.
+They range from 27.8 mag in the medium band filter F410M to 28.4-28.6 mag in the wide filters F200W, F277W and F356W at $2-3.5\,\mu$m (see also Table 1 in \citealt{Naidu22}).